vanilla-dpup/woof-CE/initrd-progs/0initrd/README.txt

    If a leading "/" is not provided, init will add it.
    This is the default path for locating any puppy file and any partition.

-punionfs=<aufs|overlay>
-   Overrides the union file system choice.
-   The default is aufs, if the kernel is built with aufs support.
-   Use with care, as aufs and overlay are incompatible with each other.
-   To switch from aufs to overlay or vice versa, start with a fresh save layer (pfix=ram).

 ------------------------------------------------------------
 pupsfs=<partition> Specifies the puppy...sfs partition
 psave=<partition>  Specifies the save layer  partition